siramix/buzzbackend/README.md

 First test this deployment process without step 1!

+1. Follow the Word Review Checklist
-1. Make sure the icon is uploaded to Amazon S3 in packs/icons/ directory.
+1. Make sure the icon is uploaded to Amazon S3 in packs/icons/ directory and correctly permissioned.
 1. Open aws.py and modify the PACKDATA_DIR to the production directoy.
 1. Modify the aws.upload_pack function to the correct meta data for the new pack.